Erdiko/erdiko/documentation.md

 ## Config

-The main config folder is located at /Erdiko/www/app/config/contexts/ The default config file is /Erdiko/www/app/config/contexts/default.json
+The config folder is located at /app/config/

+The default application config file is /app/config/application/default.json

 ---